aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Repetition

-A repetition statement is not really recessary (and we had not really mentioned it before now), but we decided to add it just for convenience; it consists of an idea (a simple sentence) followed by a number, followed by the harcoded word "times".
+A repetition statement is not really recessary (and we had not really mentioned it before now), but we decided to add it just for convenience; it consists of a simple sentence followed by a number, followed by the harcoded word "times".
 A repetition, exactly as the name says, repeats an action a certain number of times, like in a loop.

-`<repetition> := <idea> <number> "times"`
+`<repetition> := <simple-sentence> <number> "times"`

 ==== Noun Phrase